Shettleston: Toponymy

-The origin of the name 'Shettleston' is not clear and, like many place-names of possibly medieval origin, has had a multitude of spellings.
-A papal bull of 1179 refers to "villam filie Sedin" - the residence of Sedin's son or daughter.
-A Gaelic derivation suggests "the daughter of Seadna".
+Shettleston is referred to as villa filie Sadin and villa Inineschadin in medieval sources, representing Gaelic baile inghine Seadna ("farm or vill of Seadna's daughter").
+Later, the Gaelic name was displaced by the Scots Shedinstoun, of which the modern name is a corruption.

 History

-Like several of the city's districts, Shettleston was originally a small village on its outer edge, lying within Lanarkshire.
-Today Shettleston - the heart of a local authority ward of the same name - lies between the neighbouring districts of Parkhead to the west, and Baillieston to the east, and is about 2.5 miles from the city centre.
+Like several areas of Glasgow, Shettleston was originally a small village on its outer edge, lying within Lanarkshire.
+Today Shettleston – the heart of a local authority ward of the same name – lies between the neighbouring areas of Parkhead to the west, and Baillieston to the east, and is about 2.5 miles from the city centre.
 Informally, it incorporates the neighbourhoods of Budhill, and Greenfield immediately to the north, although they fall within another Scottish Parliament constituency and Glasgow City Council ward; however, the Sandyhills neighbourhood to the south-east has the same administration as Shettleston in all respects.
 The area is well served by public transport, lying on the A89 road.

 Shettleston railway station on the North Clyde line of the ScotRail local railway network provides a direct link to Glasgow Queen Street.
 It once was linked to Hamilton by the North British Railway, but this line has long since been closed.

-In the late 1970s into the mid 1980s, Shettleston, like many other districts in the East End, benefited greatly from the Glasgow Eastern Area Renewal (GEAR) initiative, and much regeneration took place during this period.
+In the late 1970s into the mid-1980s, Shettleston, like many other districts in the East End, benefited greatly from the Glasgow Eastern Area Renewal (GEAR) initiative, and much regeneration took place during this period.
 The area's housing stock was substantially upgraded with tenements being sandblasted and internally refurbished, and coal fires were replaced with gas central heating.
 There was also support for small business with a new industrial estate on Annick Street in 1980.
 Landscaped areas were created on sites where derelict housing and industrial buildings that were beyond repair had been demolished.
 GEAR also saw several of Shettleston's major public buildings replaced with new structures - a new police station in 1983, whilst several medical and dental practices were brought under one roof in a new medical centre in 1985.
-Early 1986 saw the opening of the long awaited new building for Eastbank Academy.
+Early 1986 saw the opening of the long-awaited new building for Eastbank Academy.

 In the early years of the 21st century, Shettleston was identified as the only place in the United Kingdom where life expectancy was falling.
 The reasons for the decline included poor diet and remarkably high smoking rates; neighbouring Easterhouse does not fare much better.

 Shettleston was badly affected by the 2002 Glasgow floods.